pfdubois/BridgeBidding/source/TwoDiamonds.rst

 17 to 19 HCP.
 Responder bids:

 * Pass with a weak hand but five+ diamonds
-* 2♥! shows less than 7 HCP so opener places the contract, usually at 2N.
+* 2♥! shows fewer than 7 HCP so opener places the contract, usually at 2N.
 * Otherwise responder relays with 2♠! to 2N, and systems are on, including Texas transfers.
 Game forcing.